CapitainFoxy/AutoModX/README.md

 ---

 ## 💬 Support
-For support or feature requests, please use the [Issues](https://github.com/CapitainFoxy/AutoModX/issues) tab or join our community chat.
+For support or feature requests, please use the [Issues](https://github.com/CapitainFoxy/AutoModX/issues) tab.

 ---